 The “parallel circuitry” is a phenomenal discovery that, like some many discoveries, happened by accident.
 Neuroscientist Giacomo Rizzolatti, MD, and his colleagues at the University of Parma were mapping the brains of monkeys to see how specific areas of the brain function.“They were monitoring a cell,” Goleman says, “that only fired when the monkey lifted its arm.
 One day, the cell fired even though the monkey hadn’t lifted its arm – they realized he was watching a lab assistance eat an ice cream cone.
 Whenever the human lifted his arm, the monkey’s cell fired.”
 In other words the neuron was activated as if the money were taking action.
 “It turns out to be exactly what happens in human brains too.
 As you see something, it activates that pattern in you.”

-The work with mirror neurons is proceeding furiously around the world.
-Christian Keysers and Bruno Wicker have shown that one person’s emotions activate another person’s mirror neurons .
+The work with mirror neurons continues to proceed around the world.
+Christian Keysers and Bruno Wicker showed that one person’s emotions activate another person’s mirror neurons .
 At the University of San Diego Dr. V.S.
-Ramachandran is studying the link between mirror neurons and autism.
+Ramachandran is studied the link between mirror neurons and autism.
+Iacoboni found mirror neurons connect our social, behavioral, motor and cognitive areas.
 In short, our brains are constantly reacting to the environment and literally changing based on the people around us.

 Emotions and The Bottom Line